-The following troubleshooting chart is designed to give insight into problems which may be encountered with the single and dual capacitor BC brushless generators.
+The following troubleshooting chart is designed to give insight into problems which may be encountered with the BT brushless generators operating on compound transformer regulation.
 Owing to the simplicity of the equipment and controls, troubleshooting is relatively easy, once the relationship between cause and effect is understood.
+Most potential problems are covered in the text of this manual.

-Keep in mind that a basic fundamental knowledge of electricity is required for this troubleshooting, and always remember that lethal voltages are present in the circuitry; therefore, extreme caution is essential when troubleshooting a generator.
+Keep in mind that a basic fundamental knowledge of electricity is required for this troubleshoting, and always remember that lethal voltages are present in the circuitry: therefore, extreme cautin is essential when troubleshooting a generator.

 Only a few basic tools are necessary for diagnosis and repair.

-These are hand tools: an amp probe and a quality volt-ohmmeter capable of reading less than one ohm due to the precision required in reading component winding resistances.
-Before attempting any repairs, get a clear an explanation of the problem as possible, preferably from an individual witnessing the problem.
-In some cases, this may bring to light a problem which is related to the method of operation rather than equipment fault.
+These are hand tools: an amprobe and a quality volt ohm meter capable of reading less than one ohm due to the precision required in reading component winding resistances.

-Bring basic repair tools with you on the initial trip to the problem equipment, such as: diodes and bridge rectifier, so that if the problem should be found in one of these easily replaceable parts, the problem can be remedied early and efficiently.
+Before attempting any repairs, get a clear explanation of the problem, preferably from an individual witnessing the problem. in some cases, this may bring to light a problem which is related to the method of operation rather than an equipment fault.
+Bring basic repair tools with you on the initial trip yo he problem equipment, such as giodes and a bridge rectifier, so that if theproblem should be found in one of these easily replaceable parts, the problem cab be remedied early and efficiently.